TorryDo/Floating-Bubble-View/README.md

 # 🍀Floating Bubble View
-An Android library that adds floating bubbles to your home screen 🎨, supports both XML and 💘 Jetpack Compose
+An Android library that creates floating bubbles on top of the screen 🎨, supports both XML and 💘 Jetpack Compose

 <br>

 <div align="center">

-Find this library useful?
-Don't forget to show some love by giving a `Star⭐` 🥰
+<h6> Find this library useful? 🥰 Don't forget to show some love by giving a &nbsp; -Star⭐- </h6>

 | Bubble |  Custom |
 | :-: | :-: |